Topological Speed Limit

-where $U$ and $\mu$ are real constants.
-Note that the graph $G(\mca{V},\mca{E})$ of the boson system is identical to the lattice topology (i.e., $\mca{V}$ is the set of sites, and $\mca{E}$ is the set of edges that connect two neighboring sites).
-The maximal vertex degree of the graph is denoted by $d_G$.

-We assume that the boson system is weakly coupled to a Markovian thermal reservoir and can exchange particles with the reservoir.
-The time evolution of the reduced density matrix is described by the Lindblad equation \cite{Lindblad.1976.CMP}:
+We assume that the bosonic system is weakly coupled to a Markovian thermal reservoir and can exchange particles with the reservoir, where the time evolution of the reduced density matrix is described by the Lindblad equation \cite{Lindblad.1976.CMP}: